 Too much moisture around the roots is most often because you are watering far too frequently, the potting soil holds on to moisture and stays damp for too long without enough drainage or the pot it is planted in does not have drainage holes in the base or the drainage hole is clogged by roots.

-Another common mistake is using a saucer or a tray underneath the pot to stop water spilling indoors.
+Another common mistake is using a saucer or a tray underneath the pot to stop water from spilling indoors.

 In order to revive your dying string of hearts it is important to replicate the dry conditions of the plants native habitat with infrequent watering, special fast draining soil and to plant it in a pot with drainage holes that allows water to escape.